cugos/cugos.github.com/_posts/events/2013-10-16-fall-fling.markdown

 **Break** ( 5 min )

 **Lightning Talks** 6 slots open (5-10 min):
-We are looking for short talks about the cool-new-hot-geo-techy stuff, tips-and-tricks or problems you solved with opensource.
+<div id="detail">We are looking for short talks about the cool-new-hot-geo-techy stuff, tips-and-tricks or problems you
+solved with opensource.
 We have an open mind for crazy ideas.
-See some of the talks from [last year's Spring Fling](http://wiki.osgeo.org/wiki/CUGOS_2012_Spring_Fling) to get the general idea.
+See some of the talks from [last year's Spring Fling](http://wiki.osgeo.org/wiki/CUGOS_2012_Spring_Fling) to get the general idea.</div>

 1. Your Name Here